What is a conditional release order?

 Conditions of Conditional Release Orders

-The standard conditions of a Conditional Release Order are the following:
+The standard conditions of Conditional Release Orders are the following:

 - A condition that you must not commit any offence,